 Chief Executive, The Hong Kong Council of Social Service

 Mr Chua has participated in a number of advisory or statutory bodies of the Government of the Hong Kong Special Administrative Region.
-He is currently a member of the Commission on Poverty and chairs its Special Needs Group Task Force, a Member of the Housing Authority, the Land and Development Advisory Committee, the Committee on Promotion of Organ Donation and an Associate Member of the Central Policy Unit.
+He is currently a member of the Hong Kong Housing Authority, the Land and Development Advisory Committee, the Elderly Commission and the Advisory Committee on Mental Health.

 Mr Chua is a graduate of the University of Hong Kong in Mechanical Engineering.
 He studied Master of Social Work in University of Illinois at Chicago and is now a social worker by profession.
-He was the President of the Hong Kong Social Workers Association (2004 – 2008), and also Founding Director of Dialogue-in-the-Dark Hong Kong.
+He was the President of the Hong Kong Social Workers Association (2004 – 2008).